Precision Healing: How Your DNA Will Shape Your Healthcare

 DNA contains valuable information about how the human body functions.
 Here are some ways it influences medical treatments:

-- Predisposition to diseases : DNA can reveal genetic mutations that increase the risk of certain diseases such as cancer, diabetes or cardiovascular disease.
+- Predisposition to diseases: DNA can reveal genetic mutations that increase the risk of certain diseases, such as cancer, diabetes, and cardiovascular disease.

 III.
 Personalized medicine in action